merliot/hub/README.md

 #### GIT_AUTHOR, GIT_REMOTE, GIT_KEY
 Required if saving device changes.

-#### BACKUP
+#### BACKUP_HUB
-Set as backup hub.
+Run as a backup hub.
 A backup hub cannot make changes or deploy devices, but does provide an alternate address for viewing the hub devices.

+#### BACKUP_HUB_URL
+Set the backup hub URL.

 #### USER, PASSWD
 Set user and password for HTTP Basic Authentication on the hub.